v-fearam/msbuild-examples/custom-task-code-generation/README.md

 	</PropertyGroup>
 ```

 Now, we are going to rebuild again and the class is on _MSBuildConsoleExample_ namespace.
-In this way you can redefine the generated class name(SettingClass), the text extension files(SettingExtensionFile) to be use as input and the location (RootFolder) of them if you like.
+In this way you can redefine the generated class name(SettingClass), the text extension files(SettingExtensionFile) to be used as input and the location (RootFolder) of them if you like.

 Go to Program.cs and change the hardcoded 'Hello Word!!' to our constant